-Brian received his PhD in anthropology from Duke University.
+Brian received his PhD in cultural anthropology from Duke University.
 He is currently a visiting scholar at Emory University.
 Prior to this, he was a Luce/ACLS Fellow in Journalism, Religion & International Affairs (2017-2018) and a postdoctoral fellow in the Society of Fellows in the Humanities at Columbia University.
-He is the recipient of fellowships from Fulbright, the Wenner-Gren Foundation, and the American Council of Learned Societies.
-In 2016, as a Justice-in-Education Fellow at Columbia, he taught at Sing Sing prison.
+He is the recipient of grants and fellowships from Fulbright, the Wenner-Gren Foundation, and the American Council of Learned Societies.
+In 2015-2016, as a Justice-in-Education Fellow at Columbia, he taught at Sing Sing prison.

 Represented by Adam Eaglin at The Cheney Agency